CodeYourFuture/immersive-go-course/docker-cloud/README.md

 ## Building & Dockerising server

-The rest of this project will cover putting this all together to run an application that we've written on Elastic Container Service.
+The rest of this project will cover putting this all together to run an application that we've written on ECS.
 The steps will be:

 - Build a simple Go server
 - Dockerise it to run locally within a container